lil-lab/cb2/README.md

 Upon closing the editor, it pops up another GUI to save the modified scenario -- Make sure to do this, or your changes will be lost.
-Hitting Q, Esc, or tab will close the editor, so be careful!
+Hitting Q or Escape will close the editor, so be careful!

 There's currently no undo.
 If you made a change you want to undo, close the editor without saving, and then reload the scenario file.